Peng-Hello/express-starter-ts/README.md

 # express-starter-ts

 ## Features
-📦 Use Rollup packaging.
+<p>📦 Use Rollup packaging.</p>
-🚀 Optimize the packaged code using Google closure compilation.
+<p>🚀 Optimize the packaged code using Google closure compilation.</p>
-⚡ Easy to deploy, only one Js file after packaging, directly `node fileName.js` can be run.
-No `npm i` installation dependency required
+<p>⚡ Easy to deploy, only one Js file after packaging, directly "node fileName.js" can be run.
+No "npm i" installation dependency required</p>

 ## Usage
 ### Clone to local